 One of the focuses at the event was on helping merchants to better manage inventory across all their locations.
 The focus for the updates to inventory from Shopify was on merchants who have multiple inventory locations.
 It’s for those that need to know where their merchandise is stocked or if it’s in the right location at the right time.
 There are three tiers of updates to the Shopify platform for inventory and this includes inventory item, inventory level and location.

-- Inventory Item: An inventory item represents the physical good available to be shipped to a customer.
-It holds essential information about the physical good, including its SKU and whether its inventory is tracked.
+- Inventory Item: An inventory item represents the physical goods available to be shipped to a customer.
+It holds essential information about the physical goods, including its SKU and whether its inventory is tracked.

 - Inventory level: An inventory level represents the available quantity of an inventory item at a specific location.
 Each inventory level belongs to one inventory item and has one location.
 For every location where an inventory item is available, there’s an inventory level that represents the inventory item’s quantity at that location.

 - Location: A location represents a geographical location where your stores, pop-up stores, headquarters, and warehouses exist.
 You can use the Location resource to track sales, manage inventory, and configure the tax rates to apply at checkout.

 The benefit of the new update is that merchants will be able to specify where orders are to be fulfilled and where they will be restocked.
 Being able to check inventory from different store locations will be much better for merchants with multiple store locations as they’ll be able to check item quantities from directly inside their Shopify POS.